Project Charter: Guide With Examples and Template

 1. Rely on insights from your team

 It’s tough to figure out all of the intricate project information on your own.
 Instead, pull together your project team members to pick their brains about goals, milestones, and potential problem areas.
-Gathering their insights will help you create a far more accurate project charter thanks to their diverse viewpoints.
+Gathering their insights will help you create far more accurate project documentation, thanks to their diverse viewpoints.

 2. Keep it short and straightforward